Mr. Albert Gambuti, Director

-If the cremated remains are to be present during the funeral rites, those rites take place in the following manner.
-If there is a wake and the cremated remains have already been returned to the family, the wake should take place in the presence of the cremated remains and the vigil service should be celebrated.
-“It is appropriate that the cremated remains of the body be present for the full course of the funeral rites, including the Vigil for the Deceased, the Funeral Liturgy, and the Rite of Committal.”
+“It is appropriate that the cremated remains of the body be present for the full course of the funeral rites, including the Vigil for the Deceased(wake), the Funeral Liturgy (Mass of Christian Burial), and the Rite of Committal.”
 (Reflections on the Body, Cremation, and Catholic Funeral Rites, Committee on the Liturgy, NCCB, 1997)

 The church service takes place in the following way.
 The urn containing the cremated remains may be carried into the church by a member of the family.
 The priest, waiting at the doors of the church, greets the people, and then he sprinkles the cremated remains with holy water.
 Following that, the priest and ministers proceed to the altar.
 The bearer with the cremated remains walks behind them, and then the mourners follow.